Efficiently Embedding Dynamic Knowledge Graphs

-However, in our scenario, a subgraph is the context of some object (refers to an entity or a relation), so some vertices may be important to this object and some may be useless.
-Thus, we propose a new attentive GCN model which can assign a weight to each vertex for the final combination.
+However, in our scenario, a subgraph is the context of some object (referring to an entity or a relation), so some vertices may be important to this object and some may be useless.
+Thus, we propose a new attentive GCN model that can automatically assign a weight (i.e., importance) to each vertex for the final combination.

 \spara{The Attentive GCN (AGCN) Model.} Figure~\ref{fig:agcn} shows the framework of the AGCN model.
 Given an object $o$ (an entity or a relation) and its context, i.e., a subgraph with $n$ vertices $\{v_i\}_{i=1}^{n}$, we first build the adjacency matrix $A\in\mathbb{R}^{n\times n}$ and initialize the vertex feature matrix $H^{(0)}\in \mathbb{R}^{n\times d^0}$ with the strategy introduced in Section~\ref{subsec:ptr} ($d^0$ is the number of the initialized features for each vertex).
 Each row in $H^{(0)}$ is denoted as $\boldsymbol{v_i}$.
 If $o$ is an entity, then $v_i$ is an entity and $\boldsymbol{v_i}$ is its contextual element embedding.
-When $o$ is a relation, if $v_i$ is a relation, then $\boldsymbol{v_i}$ denotes its contextual element embedding; if $v_i$ is a relation path consisting of two relations, then $\boldsymbol{v_i}$ is the sum of contextual element embeddings of these two relations.
+When $o$ is a relation, if $v_i$ is a relation, then $\boldsymbol{v_i}$ denotes its contextual element embedding; if $v_i$ is a relation path consisting of two relations, then $\boldsymbol{v_i}$ is the sum of the contextual element embeddings of these two relations.